iamharryliu/vigilant-broccoli/notes/home/food/bread.md

 - optional: cut design into dough
 - bake for 30 minutes with lid on and additional 10 minutes for color (more or less depending on preference)

-## Flat Bread

-- 3:1 flour to water

 ## Bagels

 - 440g flour 1 tbsp salt